danbolt/velcrelephant/README.md

 Once you're all installed, simply type the following:
 ```
-grunt
+gulp
 ```

-There you go!
+And there you go!
 Your web browser should open and start flinging static files at your face.
-Grunt should rebuild things as you need.
+Gulp should rebuild things as you need.